kwingfi24/Engineering_4_Notebook/README.md

 ### Assignment Description

 In this assignment we were given a picture to sketch into onshape, then we set it up for laser cutting.
-The tool we made has a wrench, straight-edge, triangle, and measurements.
+The tool we made has a wrench, straight-edge, right triangle, and measurements in both inches and centimeters.

 ### Evidence